Table of Contents

 Skin Infections & Wounds

 Everything from bacteria overgrowth to wounds and allergies can cause problems for a cat’s skin.
 When left untreated, these may become infected—especially if your feline licks or paws at the area—and lead to nasty-smelling discharges.

 Will A Urinary Tract Infection Make My Cat Smell?

 When cats get urinary tract infections (UTIs), DelGuidice explains the urine may also have a foul smell.
-Furthermore, DelGuidice states that UTIs can lead to skin infections of the genital region that can cause odors.
+Furthermore, DelGuidice states that UTIs can lead to skin infections of the genital region that can cause odours.

 During a UTI, cats might experience symptoms such as painful and increased urination, blood in the urine, and excessive licking of the genitals.
-Urinary tract infections in cats happen for various reasons, including bacterial infection, stress, behavioral issues, and urinary stones.
+Urinary tract infections in cats happen for various reasons, including bacterial infection, stress, behavioural issues, and urinary stones.

 Finally, while your cat may not pee directly on themselves, some are prone to urinating in places they’re not meant to.
-So if your feline pees your bed, carpet, or laundry pile, there are plenty of surefire ways to eliminate the urine smell.
+So if your feline pees on your bed, carpet, or laundry pile, there are plenty of surefire ways to eliminate the urine smell.

 When To See The Vet For A Smelly Cat